yshaish1/react-aws-cognito-auth/README.md

-# ysauth v1.0.7
+# YsAuth Amplify (AWS Cognito User Pool) Authentication

-This library is helper to aws amplify authantiaction with react
+This library is helper to aws amplify (with Cognito user pool) authentication with react

 ## How To Use